IHLC Results – 🇫🇮 Finland 3-2 United States 🇺🇸 – 05 Jan 2019

 The Americans stayed resilient.
 They struck back just 1:01 later on a broken play.
 Jack Hughes attempted a shot that was blocked by Laaksonen, and the puck squirted to Chmelevski, who scored from a bad angle to Luukkonen’s right.

-The U.S knotted the score at 8:47.
+Fired up, the U.S knotted the score at 8:47.
 Chmelevski grabbed a loose puck in the left faceoff circle and backhanded it to Josh Norris, whose one-timer flew past a sliding Luukkonen.

 With 10 minutes left in the third, Luukkonen smartly denied Jack Hughes on a breakaway.
 With the Americans coming on strong, he foiled Wahlstrom from the slot four minutes later.